maliput/maliput_drake/README.md

 9. Commit all the changes.

 10. Run the steps listed in the `Namespacing` section.
-Make a new per change.
+Make a new commit per change.

 11. Test the workspace before making a PR.